 STEM

 Game and Simulation Programming

 Course # Q 8208330

 Grade 11-12

 Level

 Length 1 year

 Prerequisite Game and Simulation Design

 Credit 1

+This course is focused on students acquiring the

+appropriate programming skills for rendering a game

-This course is focused on students acquiring the appropriate programming skills for rendering a game or simulation product, including program control, conditional branching, memory management, score-keeping, times event strategies and methodologies and implementation issues.
+appropriate programming skills for rendering a game or simulation product, including program control, conditional branching, memory management, scorekeeping, times event strategies and methodologies and implementation issues.

 STEM

-Q Technology Support Services - Client Systems
+Q Technolog gy Support Services - Client Systems

 Course # 9001420

 Grade 10-11

 Level

 Length 1 year

 Prerequisite IIT

 Credit 1

-In this course students will be introduced to categorized storage devices, backup media, motherboard components, types and features; installing and configuring client system hardware; troubleshooting, repair and maintenance of client systems; operating systems and software; system backup and recovery; computer security; and more.
+In this course s students will be introduced to categorized

+storage devi ices, backup media, motherboard

+components, types and features; installing and

+configuring cl lient system hardware; troubleshooting,

+repair and ma aintenance of client systems; operating

+systems and s software; system backup and recovery;

+computer secu urity; and more.

 STEM

-Q Technology Support Services - Network
+Q Technolog gy Support Services - Network

 Systems

 Course # 9001430

 Grade 11-12

 Level

 Length 1 year

 Prerequisite Technology Support Services-Client

 Sys.

 Credit 1

-This course includes operation of data networks; various media and topologies; install and configure basic network devices; network IP addresses; network management tasks and methodologies; WLAN; network security threats and mitigation techniques; and more.
+This course includes operation of data networks;

+various media and topologies; install and configure

+basic network devices; network IP addresses; network

+management tasks and methodologies; WLAN;

+network securi ity threats and mitigation techniques; and

+more.

 STEM

 Q Technology Support Services - Specialized

 Technologies

 Course # 9001440

 Grade 11-12

 Level

 Length 1 year

 Prerequisite Technology Support Services-

 Network Systems

 Credit 1

-This course includes configure full disk encryption (FDE) software (e.g., BitLocker, BitLocker To Go; configure intranet tunneling software (e.g., DirectAccess, Barracuda); Network Mobility (NEMO); configuring and maintaining remote connections; RAID; troubleshooting specialized network and communications devices; and more.

-Practical Arts General student must be up to date on credits and GPA
+This course in ncludes configure full disk encryption

+(FDE) softwar re (e.g., BitLocker, BitLocker To Go;

+configure in ntranet tunneling software (e.g.,

+Barracuda); Network Mobility

+(NEMO); co onfiguring and maintaining remote

+RAID; troubleshooting specialized

+network and co ommunications devices; and more.

+Workplace Essentials

-Course # 8300320
+Course # 83003101

 Grade 11-12

 Level

 Length 1 year

 Prerequisite None

 Credit 1

-The manage of this course is to married students with
+The nurness of this course is to provide students with

 The purpose of this course is to provide students with general practical skills.
-The content of this course will consist of instructional and learning activities provided in the school setting using hands-on experiences with the tools and materials appropriate to the course content and in accordance with current practices.
-Portfolio required.
-Must have AP approval.
+The content of this course will consist of instructional and learning activities provided in the school setting using hands-on experiences with the tools and materials appropriate to the course content and in accordance with current practices. \\Students must be up to date on credits and GPA, as well as earned an acceleration point prior to enrolling\

-Workplace Technical Applications student must
+Workplace Technical Applications

-be up to date be up to date on credits and GPA

-Course # 83003302
+Course # 83003102

 Grade 11-12

 Level

 Length 1 semester

 Prerequisite None

 Credit .5

 The purpose of this course is to provide students with those workplace skills essential for gainful employment.
-The content of this course includes the following: developing an employment plan, seeking and applying for employment opportunities, accepting employment, communicating on the job, maintaining professionalism, adapting and coping with change, work ethics and behavior, demonstrating technological literacy, maintaining interpersonal relationships and demonstrating leadership and team work.
-Portfolio required.
-Must have AP approval.
+The content of this course includes the following: developing an employment plan, seeking and applying for employment opportunities, accepting employment, communicating on the job, maintaining professionalism, adapting and coping with change, work ethics and behavior, demonstrating technological literacy, maintaining interpersonal relationships and demonstrating leadership and team work. \\Students must be up to date on credits and GPA, as well as earned an acceleration point prior to enrolling\

 AP Computer Science Principles

 Course # 0200335

 Grade 10-12

 Level

 Length 1 year

 Prerequisite Algebra 1

 Credit 1

-The AP Computer Science Principles course is designed to be equivalent to a first-semester introductory college computing course.
-In this course, students will develop computational thinking vital for success across all disciplines, such as using computational tools to analyze and study data and working with large data sets to analyze, visualize, and draw conclusions from trends.
-The course is unique in its focus on fostering student creativity.
-Students are encouraged to apply creative processes when developing computational artifacts and to think creatively while using computer software and other technology to explore questions that interest them.
-They will also develop effective communication and collaboration skills, working individually and collaboratively to solve problems, and discussing and writing about the importance of these problems and the impacts to their community, society, and the world.
+outer Science Principles course is

+designed to be equivalent to a first-semester

+ollege computing course.
+In this course,

+students will d levelop computational thinking vital for

+all disciplines, such as using

+^ tools to analyze and study data and

+working with large data sets to analyze, visualize, and

+draw conclusions from trends.
+The course is unique in

+stering student creativity.
+Students are

+Ų apply creative processes when

+mputational artifacts and to think

+creatively whi le using computer software and other

+technology to explore questions that interest them.

+They will also develop effective communication and

+collaboration skills, working individually and

+collaboratively to solve problems, and discussing

+and writing about the importance of these problems

+and the impacts to their community, society, and the

+world.